Mysterious Incredible Terminator

-Mysterious Incredible Terminator (霹靂MIT (Pi Li MIT), aka The Clue Collector) is a 2008 Taiwanese television series starring Aaron Yan, Gui Gui, Alien Huang and Christine Fan.
+Mysterious Incredible Terminator (霹靂MIT (Pi Li MIT), The Clue Collector) is a 2008 Taiwanese television series starring Aaron Yan, Gui Gui, Alien Huang and Christine Fan.
 It was produced by Three Giant Productions (三匠影視有限公司).

 It was broadcast on cable TV Gala Television (GTV) Variety Show/CH 28 (八大綜合台) from 8 November 2008 to 21 February 2009, every Saturdays at 22:30 to 00:00 and free-to-air Formosa Television (FTV) (民視) from 7 November 2008 to 20 February 2009, every Fridays at 22:10–23:40.

 Synopsis

 The legend of the team Pi Li MIT secretly protecting Sheng Ying School was never publicly acknowledged but nonetheless spread wildly among the student body.
 But for some reason, the team was disbanded and evil began to wreak havoc in the school after years of peace.
 Students targeted are those who received an anonymous CD, containing a PC game, from someone called Hei Gui (Black Ghost).
 The last remaining member of the secret team, Teacher Cherry, decides to recruit the best students, "007" (Zhan Shi De), "187" (Qian Fu Hao), "747" (Huang Hui Hong) and "Tian Mo Xing" (Li Xiao Xing), to form a new generation of Pi Li MIT to solve the crimes and restore the school to its former glory.
 The new generation of Pi Li MIT must not only find out who the "Black Ghost" is, but also work together and resolve their differences while unlocking the secrets of the school, the students, and themselves.